-To support such queries, we build a segment tree where each node is assigned a data structure that can be asked how many times any element x appears in the corresponding range.
-Using this tree, the answer to a query can be calculated by combining the results from the nodes that belong to the range.
+The idea is to build a segment tree where each node is assigned a data structure that efficiently gives the number of any element x in the corresponding range.
+Using such a segment tree, the answer to a query can be calculated by combining the results from the nodes that belong to the range.